-- 701.26a To transform a permanent, turn it over so that its other face is up.
-Only permanents represented by double-faced cards can transform.
-(See rule 711, "Double-Faced Cards.") - 701.26b Although transforming a permanent uses the same physical action as turning a permanent face up or face down, they are different game actions.
-Abilities that trigger when a permanent is turned face down won't trigger when that permanent transforms, and so on. - 701.26c If a spell or ability instructs a player to transform a permanent that isn't represented by a double-faced card, nothing happens. - 701.26d If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, nothing happens. - 701.26e Some triggered abilities trigger when an object "transforms into" an object with a specified characteristic.
-Such an ability triggers if the object transforms and has the specified characteristic immediately after it transforms. - 701.26f If an activated or triggered ability of a permanent that isn't a delayed triggered ability of that permanent tries to transform it, the permanent transforms only if it hasn't transformed since the ability was put onto the stack.
+- 701.27d If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, nothing happens. - 701.27e Some triggered abilities trigger when an object "transforms into" an object with a specified characteristic.
+Such an ability triggers if the object transforms and has the specified characteristic immediately after it transforms. - 701.27f If an activated or triggered ability of a permanent that isn't a delayed triggered ability of that permanent tries to transform it, the permanent transforms only if it hasn't transformed since the ability was put onto the stack.
 If a delayed triggered ability of a permanent tries to transform that permanent, the permanent transforms only if it hasn't transformed since that delayed triggered ability was created.
 In either case, if the permanent has already transformed, the instruction to transform is ignored.
-This is a change from previous rules.

-701.27.
+701.28.
 Detain

-701.27a Certain spells and abilities can detain a permanent.
+701.28a Certain spells and abilities can detain a permanent.
 Until the next turn of the controller of that spell or ability, that permanent can't attack or block and its activated abilities can't be activated.

-701.28.
+701.29.
 Populate

-- 701.28a To populate means to choose a creature token you control and create a token that's a copy of that creature token. - 701.28b If you control no creature tokens when instructed to populate, you won't create a token.
+- 701.29a To populate means to choose a creature token you control and create a token that's a copy of that creature token. - 701.29b If you control no creature tokens when instructed to populate, you won't create a token.

-701.29.
+701.30.
 Monstrosity

-- 701.29a "Monstrosity N" means "If this permanent isn't monstrous, put N+1/+1 counters on it and it becomes monstrous." - 701.29b Monstrous is a designation that has no rules meaning other than to act as a marker that the monstrosity action and other spells and abilities can identify.
+- 701.30a "Monstrosity N" means "If this permanent isn't monstrous, put N +1/+1 counters on it and it becomes monstrous." - 701.30b Monstrous is a designation that has no rules meaning other than to act as a marker that the monstrosity action and other spells and abilities can identify.
 Only permanents can be or become monstrous.
 Once a permanent becomes monstrous, it stays monstrous until it leaves the battlefield.
-Monstrous is neither an ability nor part of the permanent's copiable values. - 701.29c If a permanent's ability instructs a player to "monstrosity X," other abilities of that permanent may also refer to X. The value of X in those abilities is equal to the value of X as that permanent became monstrous.

-- 701.30a Some spells and abilities instruct players to vote for one choice from a list of options to determine some aspect of the effect of that spell or ability.
-To vote, each player, starting with a specified player and proceeding in turn order, chooses one of those choices. - 701.30b The listed choices may be objects, words with no rules meaning that are each connected to a different effect, or other variables relevant to the resolution of the spell or ability. - 701.30c If the text of a spell or ability refers to "voting," it refers only to an actual vote, not to any spell or ability that involves the players making choices or decisions without using the word "vote." - 701.30d If an effect gives a player multiple votes, those votes all happen at the same time the player would otherwise have voted.
+Monstrous is neither an ability nor part of the permanent's copiable values. - 701.30c If a permanent's ability instructs a player to "monstrosity X," other abilities of that permanent may also refer to X. The value of X in those abilities is equal to the value of X as that permanent became monstrous. - 701.31.
+Vote - 701.31a Some spells and abilities instruct players to vote for one choice from a list of options to determine some aspect of the effect of that spell or ability.
+To vote, each player, starting with a specified player and proceeding in turn order, chooses one of those choices. - 701.31b The listed choices may be objects, words with no rules meaning that are each connected to a different effect, or other variables relevant to the resolution of the spell or ability. - 701.31c If the text of a spell or ability refers to "voting," it refers only to an actual vote, not to any spell or ability that involves the players making choices or decisions without using the word "vote." - 701.31d If an effect gives a player multiple votes, those votes all happen at the same time the player would otherwise have voted.